 Most importantly: Light the fire top down.
 Place larger logs underneath and smaller pieces of wood, paper, or kindling on top.
 It may take you a few tries to get this right, but the top-down approach makes it cleaner and easier to build a fire in a wood stove.

 Air supply to a wood-burning stove requires that the fire burns through the wood at a steady pace.
 A fire that smolders due to less air or burns too rapidly due to air overflow is not an efficient state.

 Stack wood in moderation

 Thick and dark smoke oozing out means that your fuel is getting wasted!
 To avoid this, you must add small chunks of wood at regular intervals.
-Smaller pieces help maintain a consistent temperature and can prevent wasting fuel.
+Smaller pieces help in maintaining the temperature better and prevents fuel wastage.

 Manage the air vent system

 Before starting your fire, ensure that all controllable fire vents in your stove are open.
 Once the fire lights up inside your stove and the room begins to heat up, be sure to close the air vents slowly.
 The trick is to keep the air vents closed just enough to keep the fire going.
 You can make the wood burn longer and minimize fuel wastage by controlling the airflow well.

 After the fire goes out, a layer of ashes tends to accumulate.
 It would help if you took out the ashes but not all of it.
 A little ash supports the burning.
 However, too much ash can obstruct the airflow.